Debarunn1806/MSP430-7-Segment-Counter-/README.md

 ## Code Description
 The code uses the MSP430's 16-bit CPU to control the segments dynamically.
 Each digit is represented by a bitmask for the 7-segment display.
 A timer or loop is used to increment the counter periodically.

-## How to Use
-1. Connect the 7-segment display to the MSP430 microcontroller as per the pin mapping.
-2. Program the MSP430 with the provided firmware using an MSP430 programmer.
-3. Power on the circuit to see the 7-segment display counting from 0 to 9 in a loop.
-4. (Optional) Press the reset button to reset the counter or increment manually.